🍽️ RESTAURANT INSURANCE SPECIALISTS

 Williamson No-Dram-Shop + A&B Operational Gap on After-Hours Operations

 Virginia's no-civil-dram-shop framework (Williamson v.
 The Old Brogue) means direct dram-shop civil liability doesn't exist.
-The operational gap routes through assault and battery, premises liability, negligent security, and negligent supervision claims arising from intoxicated patrons — these are NOT barred by Williamson immunity.
-NoVA after-hours operators in Clarendon and Old Town Alexandria face concentrated A&B exposure under premises-liability framework, not dram-shop framework.
-Standard restaurant CGL writes A&B at $25K-to-$100K sub-limit by default.
+The operational gap routes through assault and battery, premises liability, negligent security, and negligent supervision claims — these are NOT barred by Williamson immunity.
+NoVA after-hours operators in Clarendon and Old Town Alexandria face concentrated A&B exposure under premises-liability framework.
+Standard restaurant CGL writes A&B at a $25K-to-$100K cap inside the overall policy by default.

 Real exampleAn anonymized scenario: A Clarendon NoVA cocktail bar faced an A&B plus premises-liability claim from an ejected over-served patron who struck a pedestrian outside the premises.
 The Williamson framework barred the direct dram-shop claim but did NOT bar the premises-liability or negligent-supervision causes of action.